GSA/data_gov_json_validator/README.md

 2. Run `php standalone/download.php` to download latest JSONs

+The `data/agency_json_download.log` will contain overall statistics about latest json update

 Validation and CKAN search
 ===
-You can use it as a drupal module, or as a standalone script.

-1. Put all your JSON datasets to /data/ folder
+1. Put all your JSON datasets to /data/ folder OR download them using download.php

   Files must be in JSON, named by *.json pattern
   * `example1.json`